-Anthony Bourdain Is Looking To Go “Deeper, Further Wider, And Smarter” With “Explore Parts Unknown” | Fast Company
+Anthony Bourdain Is Looking To Go “Deeper, Farther, Wider, And Smarter” With “Explore Parts Unknown”

 It was only four years ago that CNN took what, at the time, seemed like a major gamble by expanding its programming beyond news to incorporate original, nonfiction series–the first of which, under CNN Worldwide president Jeff Zucker’s ward, was Anthony Bourdain: Parts Unknown.

-Whatever naysaying and criticism the network received for the move has long-been dwarfed by the massive success of Parts Unknown.
-Going into its ninth season, Anthony Bourdain’s docu-series travelogue has racked up five Primetime Emmy Awards, a Peabody Award, and consistently pulls in high ratings for the network.
+Whatever naysaying and criticism the network received for the move has long been dwarfed by the massive success of Parts Unknown.
+Going into its ninth season, Anthony Bourdain’s docuseries travelogue has racked up five Primetime Emmy Awards, a Peabody Award, and consistently pulls in high ratings for the network.

-And now the show has inspired an expansive digital enterprise that, as Bourdain puts it, will take Parts Unknown “deeper and further and wider and smarter.”
+And now the show has inspired an expansive digital enterprise that, as Bourdain puts it, will take Parts Unknown “deeper and farther and wider and smarter.”

 Explore Parts Unknown is a partnership among CNN, digital journal Roads & Kingdom, and production company Zero Point Zero to broaden the context of places Bourdain has traveled in past seasons, using original long-form journalism, photography, and videos.
-The site’s features will include a six episode, digital-only series; a time-stamped interactive element mapping the “perfect 12 hours” of a given destination; hotel bar dispatches from Bourdain; and recipes linked to episodes of Parts Unknown.
+The site’s features will include a six-episode digital-only series; a time-stamped interactive element mapping the “perfect 12 hours” of a given destination; hotel bar dispatches from Bourdain; and recipes linked to episodes of Parts Unknown.

 Essentially, Explore Parts Unknown is an obsessively detailed travel guide to eat and explore on Bourdain’s level.